dhughes/tiy-developer-designer-crashcourse/README.md

 **Core Concepts:**

-* Mobile responsiveness
+* At this stage, before I get too far into the javascript and behavior, work on the responsiveness.
+* Add media queries and refactor some of my code to be more readable.
+* Mention what mobile first design is (I didn't necessarily do that on this project but refactored my code to be that way)

-## Make Recipe Form and JS
+## 6. Make Recipe Form and JS

 **Done By:**

 	Lexi

 **Demo:**